Delhi govt extends validity of learner's license till Jan 31 | Business

 - India

-The Delhi government on Tuesday extended the validity of learner's licenses that expired between February 2020 and November 2021 till January 31, 2022, according to an official order.
+The Delhi government on Tuesday extended the validity of learner's licenses that expired between February 2020 and November 2021 till January 31, 2022, according to an official order issued by the Transport Department.

+The validity of different transport-related documents including permits, fitness and registration certificates has also been extended till December 31.

 The Transport Department shared a copy of its order on Twitter.